 • No way to track sharing activity.

-• No way to receive and view feedback from hiring managers.
+• No easy way to get feedback from hiring managers.

-User would mostly be in the office using the Eightfold platform on primarily a laptop, occasionally a tablet.
+Eightfold platform would be used on a laptop, occasionally a tablet.

 • Find the best talent for open roles in my team.

-• Quickly sift through resumes/profiles to make decisions about next steps in the interview process.
+• Quickly sift through profiles to make decisions about next steps.

-• Thousands of resumes/profiles to look at on a regular basis.
+• Thousands of profiles to look at on a regular basis.

 • Reviewing and providing feedback is cumbersome and time-consuming.